Cláudia Gadelha: Mixed martial arts career

-Gadelha made her pro-MMA debut on June 5, 2008, at Force Fighting Championship 1 against Elaine Leite.
+Gadelha made her professional MMA debut on June 5, 2008, at Force Fighting Championship 1 against Elaine Leite.
 She won via armbar in 17 seconds.
 Gadelha then won her next six fights to maintain an undefeated 7–0 record.

 Gadelha was sidelined for all of 2011 due to complications with a vein in her leg.
 Upon her return, she took part in the filming of Fight Xchange, a documentary series that followed the lives of six mixed martial artists - three Canadians and three Brazilians - as they trained together and prepared for upcoming fights.
 The series aired on Super Channel in Canada.
-Brazilian Globo.com repeated the series in February/March 2014 on their 'canal combate'.
+Brazilian Globo.com repeated the series in February/March 2014 on the channel Combate.

 On April 20, 2012, at the conclusion of Fight Xchange, Gadelha made her North American MMA debut against Valérie Létourneau at Wreck MMA: Road to Glory.
 She won the fight by split decision.

 In her next fight, Gadelha earned her first TKO win on September 21, 2012, when she defeated Adriana Vieira at Shooto Brazil 34.

 In January 2014, Cláudia won the vote of the WMMA press for the 'Fan Favorite Fighter of the Year 2013.'